amarh/openPLM/trunk/docs/en/user/PLMObject/1_common.rst

 ATTRIBUTES
 ========================================================
-Displays the ID card of the part.
+Displays the ID card of the object.

 You find standard attributes like name, date of creation, owner, ...
 You find customized attributes depending of the company OpenPLM is implemented for (like size or weight or supplier, ...).